-My mistress Maleen, didn’t want to marry her father’s choice of a man.
+My mistress Maleen didn’t want to marry her father’s choice of a man.
 She loved a neighboring king’s son, and he loved her.
-His father was all for it, but not Maleen’s.
-He was too mighty.
-He had to have the last word.
+His father was all for the marriage, but not Maleen’s father.
+He was a mighty king, and he had to have the last word.

-Maleen refused to marry her father’s man, and so the king tried to break her will.
-He had a tower built which no light could enter, neither the sun nor the moon.
+Maleen refused to marry her father’s choice, and so the king ordered a tower to be built.
+No light would be able to enter it, neither from the sun nor the moon.
 He stored provisions for seven years with the promise that he would come back then to see if Maleen had changed her “perverse will.”

-I went into prison with my mistress.
+I went into the prison tower with my mistress.
 We were walled in together.

-What we saw when our eyes adjusted was a sight that broke our hearts.
-Maleen’s belligerent father had gone to war, and his castle had been destroyed, the village burned, and the fields, ruined.
+When our eyes adjusted, our vision broke our hearts.
+Maleen’s mighty father had gone to war, and he had been defeated.
+The castle was destroyed, the village burned, and the fields, ruined.